marcelpatrick/End-to-End-Pipeline-for-Robotics-ML-Training_NEW_OBJECT_EXTERNAL/README.md

 .
 This is to make sure after each run the cache is deleted to prevent the GPU from running out of memory

 #### 1.4.
 Manually Delete Cache Files
-- If previous runs have been done before, delete cache files from "C:\Users\myali\AppData\Local\ov\cache"
+- If previous runs have been done before, delete cache files from "C:[REPLACE WITH YOUR LOCAL PATH]AppData\Local\ov\cache"
 - This is to make sure after each run the cache is deleted to prevent the GPU from running out of memory

 #### 1.5.
 Run generate_data.sh